 Because of the coronavirus, North Vancouver is celebrating Canada Day with an online event showcasing local artists, places and community organizations.

 Since the summer of last year, gatherings involving more than 50 people cannot take place in the summer of 2020 thanks to COVID-19.
-As a result, instead of the city’s usual Canada Day Festivities at Waterfront Park, this year local Rotary Clubs are hosting a virtual Canada Day event on July 1st starting at 1:00 pm on July 1st in 2021.
+As a result, instead of the city’s usual Canada Day Festivities at Waterfront Park, this year local Rotary Clubs hosted a virtual Canada Day event on July 1st starting at 1:00 pm on July 1st in 2021.
 See below for details.

 WHERE TO TUNE IN